ljosberinn/eslint-config-galex/README.md

   Learn more on customizing [here](#customization).

 - This one is brand new with a _heavy_ focus on code quality, best practices and tries to omit opinions.
-We're using a subset at work too, and it has exclusively detected overseen/undetected bugs and reasonable improvements.
+We're using a fork at work too, and it has exclusively detected overseen/undetected bugs and reasonable improvements.

   Feedback so far has been generally positive.
 The only rule that raised eyebrows